 The Evanston bookstore is located in the Norris University Center in Evanston, 1999 Campus Drive.
 They may be reached using an online contact form or by phone at (847) 491 3990.

-On the Chicago campus, the University Bookstore at Abbott Hall, located at 710 N. Lake Shore Drive, handles book orders for the medical and law schools as well as the part-time Kellogg School of Management and the School of Continuing Studies classes taking place in Chicago.
+On the Chicago campus, the University Bookstore at Abbott Hall, located at 710 N. Lake Shore Drive, handles book orders for the medical and law schools as well as the Kellogg School of Management's Part-Time Program and the School of Professional Studies classes taking place in Chicago.
 They may be reached using an online contact form or by phone at (312) 503-8486.

 On the Evanston campus, the University maintains several apartment buildings and single family homes that are available to in-coming faculty relocating from outside of the Chicago area.
 The maximum rental is generally for one year.
 Units are unfurnished and contain one, two, and three bedrooms with rents at market rates.
-Persons interested in receiving information and applications for rentals should email Ms. Samantha Mathis, Assistant Property Manager in Facilities Management at firstname.lastname@example.org or contact her via phone at (847) 467-3555.
+Persons interested in receiving information and applications for rentals should email Ms. Samantha Mathis, Property Manager Assistant in Facilities Management.

-The Office of the Provost maintains a Housing Forum where faculty can post and browse available housing, both for rent and for sale, long-term and short-term.
+The Office of the Provost maintains a website where faculty can post and browse available housing, both for rent and for sale, long-term and short-term.